 Situated on the corner of bustling Loop Street, Giulio’s Café has been one of our go-to hotspots for pre-work breakfasts and stylish luncheons since it opened in 2015.
-So, when we heard it was also open for pizza and live music evenings – on Thursdays and Fridays – we simply had to go and check out the vibe.
+And, since it became a dinner spot, with live jazz, candle-lit tables and warm Italian hospitality, we have even more reason to visit.

-Effervescent, always-smiling chef-owner Giulio Loreggian lights up the already-bright interior and, together with his lovely team, serves a range of light, modern-Italian fare (from crunchy salads and comforting pastas to tasty desserts and now pizzas, too) to city slickers with discerning palates.
+Effervescent, passionate and always-smiling chef-owner Giulio Loreggian lights up the cosy interior and, together with his lovely team, serves a range of light, modern-Italian dishes to city slickers (and even vegans!) with discerning palates.

-Every Thursday and Friday evening (from June until end-July) is date night at the cosy café: diners can tuck into any two courses off the delicious dinner menu (including starters of arancini, insalata Caprese and beef tagliata, mains of lamb ragu pappardelle, gnocchi, veal and fish, and desserts of gelato, tiramisu and a dessert of the week) and a glass of wine each, for a mere R220.
+Every Thursday and Friday evening in winter, diners can tuck into any two courses off the delicious dinner menu (including starters of arancini, calamari and antipasti; mains of lamb ragu pappardelle, gnocchi, veal and fish; and desserts of gelato, tiramisu and a dessert of the week) and a glass of wine each, for a mere R250.

-There’s hardly a better way to spend a Thursday or Friday evening than listening to the smooth sounds of live music as you enjoy a glass (or three) of vino and a delicios feast in what feels like Giulio’s home.
+There’s hardly a better way to spend a Thursday or Friday evening than listening to the smooth sounds of live jazz as you enjoy a glass (or three) of vino and a delicios feast in what feels like Giulio’s home.
 So passionate is he about making Italian food accessible to all, Giulio assures that the evening menu will be seeing various vegan additions in time for spring.
 Buon appetito!

 Good to know The atmosphere is enhanced by live music every Thursday and Friday evening, courtesy of Italian musician Francesca Biancoli and pop guitarist Jeremy Du Plessis.